First-time travel to Europe? Since you are planning this trip, here’s all need to know for your first time travelling to Europe.

 Planning your trip to Europe

-When talking about Europe as a continent, we are referring to 44 countries, according to the United Nation.
+When talking about Europe as a continent, we are referring to 46 countries, according to the Concil of Europe.

 Depending on your citizenship, you may or may not need a visa or a visa waiver form before you arrive in Europe.
 That’s why it is important that you understand the diplomatic relation between your country and the one you want to travel to, as well as what zone they are in.

-You also need a valid passport that has been issued within the last 10 years, and the validity period extends to at least 3 more months after leaving the EU.
+You also need a valid passport that has been issued within the last ten years, and the validity period extends to at least three more months after leaving the EU.

 Here’s a map to make things easier:

-The Schengen visa allows tourists to stay in the Schengen Area for a maximum of 90 days within 6 months.
+The Schengen visa allows tourists to stay in the Schengen Area for a maximum of 90 days within six months.
+This means that the total duration of stay is of maximum 90 days, in any period of 180 days.

 There are other types of visas, but we’ll be talking about travelling to Europe for holiday purposes.

-You can find all the information about the Schengen Area visa on https://www.schengenvisainfo.com/.
+You can find all the information about the Schengen Area visa at https://www.schengenvisainfo.com/.

 Here are the categories for tourists and what you should remember (I added links to official websites for more info):